Lake Merritt Trials Garden

 Come for a talk!

-We hold hour long workshops on a variety of topics from April through September (weather permitting).
-Our 2014 schedule includes talks covering vegetables, beginning to garden, dealing with pests and what to do in the fall and winter for your garden.
-Talks are always free and begin at noon usually on the second Saturday of the month (please see schedule below).
+We hold hour long workshops (talk + Q&A) on a variety of topics from April through September (weather permitting).
+Our 2016 schedule includes talks covering vegetables, beginning to garden, dealing with pests and what to do in the fall and winter for your garden.
+The 30-minute talks are always free and begin at 1:30pm usually on the second Saturday of the month (please see schedule below).
+Be sure to bring your questions and and plant samples of concern; we'll hold a plant doctor session after the talk!

 What’s in the ground now?